-The ORR will consist of two parts: 1) The evaluation of the Rubin Construction Project completeness and 2) the readiness of Rubin Operations to receive the construction deliverables and begin routine operations for conducting the Legacy Survey of Space and Time - the 10year science survey for which the Rubin Observatory was designed.
+The ORR will consist of two parts: 1) The evaluation of the Rubin Construction Project completeness and 2) the readiness of Rubin Operations to receive the construction deliverables and begin routine operations for conducting the Legacy Survey of Space and Time - the 10-year science survey for which the Rubin Observatory was designed.

 In this document, we collect together the elements that constitute criteria for Operations Readiness.
 Each topic has, or will reference defined requirements - in many cases along with goals and stretch goals - each will have the relevant supporting documentation for performance against the requirement.
 For those requirements that specify performance after some period of operations, the basis of estimate of projected performance will be provided.
-Unless otherwise specified, functional requirements will be verified by direct test, and performance requirements will be verified by direct test, and performance requirement, there will either be a clean pass, or there will be a waiver process that documents why it is acceptable to proceed to operations (or the reason we must postpone the transition to operations).
+Unless otherwise specified, functional requirements will be verified by direct test, and performance requirements will be verified by direct test, analysis, or a some combination thereof.
+For each requirement, there will either be a clean pass, or there will be a waiver process that documents why it is acceptable to proceed to operations (or the reason we must postpone the transition to operations).